asikesa/MidiMusicBox/README.md

 # MidiMusicBox
-Turn midi files into PDF scores for DIY paper music boxes
+Turn midi files into PDF scores in the browser for DIY paper music boxes like the Kikkerland Make your own music box kit.
+Uses MIDIFile MIDIEvent and PDFKit